How Root Cause Analysis Software Fits into ITIL Problem Management

 Once the problem is clearly identified, verified and validated, further automated workflows dig into the Optanix Platform’s knowledge base to identify the appropriate remediation activities.
 Support staff can trigger these remediation activities separately, or, if configured to do so, the Optanix Platform can perform them automatically.

-Going Beyond Root Cause Analysis
+Going Beyond Root Cause Analysis Software

 The Optanix Platform also provides the ability to knit together network devices and infrastructure elements to define the business services they support, so when an issue occurs, these entities provide a real understanding of the business services affected.